-In this section we will apply the debraiding method described in the previous section to a specific set of models for which the debraided equations are greatly simplified.
-We will then use these models as a reference when discussing the applications of the debraiding method.
-Quite remarkably, these models are a generalization of the quartic Dirac-Born-Infeld Galileon [34], in which where Λ is a new mass scale, while G_2 is left generic.7
+In this section we are going to apply the debraiding method described in the previous section to a specific set of models for which the debraided equations are greatly simplified.
+We will then use these models as a reference when discussing the applications of the debrading method.
+Quite remarkably, these models are a generalization of the quartic Dirac-Born-Infeld (DBI) Galileon [34], in which where Λ is a new mass scale, while G_2 is left generic.7